GeniusesGroup/PersiaOS/README.md

 # PersiaOS
-Distributed Operating System on Exokernel Concepts
+Distributed Operating System on Exokernel and Container Concepts.
+It can be used by both server and client.

 ## Production Ready!?
 This package is under development and not ready to use in real production.
 It can have breakable changes until version 1 release.